John Deere Classic

 TPC Deere Run is basically your archetypal birdie fest and if you don’t make plenty of them you won’t be in with a shout this week.

-Let’s firstly take a look at the last ten winners;
+Let’s firstly take a look at the winners going back to 2011;

 2021 Lucas Glover